Yalamarthi-Snehankitha/anudip-miniproject2/README.md

 # anudip-miniproject2
- 1.Employee Class:
-The Employee class represents a basic employee in the company.
+1.The Employee class represents a basic employee in the company.
-It has a constructor that takes the employee's name and base salary as parameters and assigns them to the employee object. getBaseSalary() returns the base salary of the employee. getName() returns the name of the employee. getEmployeeID() returns a unique employee ID starting from 1 for the first employee. getManager() returns a reference to the employee's manager. equals(Employee other) compares two employees based on their IDs. toString() returns a string representation of the employee in the format "ID Name". employeeStatus() provides a string representation of the employee's status.
+ Employee has two parameters name and base salary getBaseSalary() returns the employee's base salary getName() returns the  employee's name getEmployeeID() returns a unique employee ID starting from 1 for the first employeet then 2 and so on. getManager() returns a reference to the employee's manager. equals(Employee other)  returns true if the two employee’s ID are the same, false otherwise toString() returns a string representation of the employee as "ID Name". employeeStatus() provides a string representation of the employee's status.

-2. TechnicalEmployee represents technical employees with a default base salary of 75000. employeeStatus() returns a string representation that includes the employee's ID and the number of successful check-ins. subclass of employee
+2. TechnicalEmployee has default base salary of 75000. employeeStatus() returns a string representation that includes the employee's ID and the number of successful check-ins.
+It is subclass of employee

-3. BusinessEmployee represents business employees with a default salary of 50000. getBonusBudget() maintains and returns the bonus budget for the team they support. employeeStatus() returns a string representation including the employee's ID, name, and budget. subclass of employee
+3. BusinessEmployee has a default salary of 50000. getBonusBudget() maintains and returns the bonus budget for the team they support. employeeStatus() returns a string representation including the employee's ID, name, and budget.
+It is subclass of employee

+4. SoftwareEngineer
-4. SoftwareEngineer represents software engineers. getCodeAccess() returns whether the engineer has access to code. setCodeAccess(boolean access) allows changing the code access. getSuccessfulCheckIns() returns the number of successful code check-ins. checkInCode() checks if the manager approves of a code check-in and updates the check-in count accordingly. subclass of TechnicalEmployee
+getCodeAccess() returns whether the engineer has access to code. setCodeAccess(boolean access) allows to update the code access. getSuccessfulCheckIns() returns the number of successful code check-ins. checkInCode() checks if the manager approves of a code check-in and updates the check-in count accordingly.
+It is subclass of TechnicalEmployee

-5. Accountant represents accountants with a bonus budget. getTeamSupported() returns the TechnicalLead that the accountant is supporting. supportTeam(TechnicalLead lead) updates the bonus budget based on the salaries of engineers reporting to a TechnicalLead. approveBonus(double bonus) checks if the accountant can approve a bonus based on the budget. employeeStatus() returns a string representation including the budget and the TechnicalLead's name. subclass of  BusinessEmployee
+5. Accountant represents
+getTeamSupported() returns the TechnicalLead that the accountant is supporting. supportTeam(TechnicalLead lead) Accountant's bonus budget should be updated to be the total of each SoftwareEngineer's base salary that reports to that TechnicalLead plus 10%. approveBonus(double bonus) checks if the accountant can approve a bonus based on the budget. employeeStatus() returns a string representation including the budget and the TechnicalLead's name.
+It is subclass of  BusinessEmployee

-7. TechnicalLead represents technical leads with a higher base salary and a default headcount of 4. hasHeadCount() checks if there's room for more direct reports. addReport(SoftwareEngineer e) adds a software engineer as a direct report if there's headcount. approveCheckIn(SoftwareEngineer e) checks if the manager approves a software engineer's check-in. requestBonus(Employee e, double bonus) checks if the bonus can be approved by the BusinessLead. getTeamStatus() returns a string representation of the manager and their direct reports. subclass of TechnicalEmployee
+6. TechnicalLead represents technical leads with a higher base salary and a default headcount of 4. hasHeadCount()Should return true if the number of direct reports this manager has is less than their headcount. addReport(SoftwareEngineer e) adds a software engineer as a direct report if there's headcount. approveCheckIn(SoftwareEngineer e) checks if the manager can approves a software engineer's check-in. requestBonus(Employee e, double bonus) checks if the bonus can be approved by the BusinessLead. getTeamStatus() returns a string representation of the manager and their direct reports. subclass of TechnicalEmployee

-9. BusinessLead represents business leads with a higher base salary and a default headcount of 10. hasHeadCount() checks if there's room for more direct reports. addReport(Accountant e, TechnicalLead supportTeam) adds an accountant as a direct report and updates the budget and team they support. requestBonus(Employee e, double bonus) checks if the bonus can be afforded by the business lead's budget. approveBonus(Employee e, double bonus) consults accountants to see if the bonus can be afforded and rewards it if possible. subclassof  BusinessEmployee
+7.BusinessLead has a default headcount of 10. hasHeadCount() Should return true if the number of direct reports this manager has is less than their headcount addReport(Accountant e, TechnicalLead supportTeam) adds an accountant as a direct report and updates the budget and team they support. requestBonus(Employee e, double bonus) checks if the bonus can be afforded by the business lead's budget. approveBonus(Employee e, double bonus) consults accountants to see if the bonus can be afforded and rewards it if possible. subclassof  BusinessEmployee
-Testing:

-11. The CompanyStructure class contains the main method for testing.
+The CompanyStructure class contains the main method for testing.